Develop the mind of a CHAMPION! Dr. G's most popular CDs will help you perform your BEST when it counts the MOST!

 #4) The best coaches KEEP THE GAME IN PERSPECTIVE – They do not get distracted by how big any one game is in relation to their job as a teacher.
 Similarly, they understand that sports are just games and are merely a vehicle to teach their charges other, more important life lessons.
 They understand that what they teach and how they teach it will have an impact on the student that goes far beyond the sport.

-#5) Great coaches DO NOT LET THEIR EGOS AND SELF-WORTH GET TIED UP IN THE OUTCOME - The best coaches are psychologically healthy enough to know that they are NOT their performances, regardless of what others around them may say.
+#5) Great coaches DO NOT LET THEIR EGOS AND SELF-WORTH GET TIED UP IN THE OUTCOME - The best coaches are mentally healthy enough to know that they are NOT their performances, regardless of what others around them may say.
 They do not feel diminished as an individual when their teams fail nor do they feel that much better about themselves when their squads succeed.
 These individuals understand that coaching is only one thing of many that they do and therefore they do not let this one thing solely define themselves as a person.
 Coaches who get into trouble with their athletes do so because they are emotionally more vulnerable and tend to feel threatened by a loss or failure.
 Their egos are on the line whenever these individuals compete and therefore they feel like they have much more to lose.
 Many blatant coaching mistakes come directly from the coach’s overemphasis on the game’s outcome because that individual self-esteem is too caught up with this outcome.

 #6) Great coaches UNDERSTAND INDIVIDUAL DIFFERENCES IN THEIR ATHLETES – The best coaches have a basic understanding that each athlete on their team is different in attitude, personality, response-ability, sensitivity and how they handle criticism and adversity.
 These coaches take the time to get to know each athlete’s individual differences and styles.
 They then hand-tailor what they say to, and how they treat this athlete to achieve maximum coaching effectiveness.
 They know that while one athlete may respond well to a hard edge and raised voice, this approach may totally shut another one down.